 How Your Credit Score Affects Your Mortgage Rate

-A high credit score is your golden ticket to a low-interest rate home loan.
-So if you are among the nearly 58% of Americans with a FICO credit score above 700, your borrowing power is strong.
-However, how much you can borrow with a 700 or higher credit score depends on additional factors, including your debt-to-income ratio and the appraised value of the property you intend to purchase versus the sale price.
-So a 700 or above credit score on its own isn’t enough to qualify for a blank check from a lender.
+A high credit score is your golden ticket to the best rate available on your home loan, which does impact the monthly payment and therefore does impact how much you can borrow.
+So if you are among the nearly 46% of Americans with a FICO credit score above 740, your borrowing power is strong.
+However, how much you can borrow with a 740 or higher credit score depends on additional factors, including your debt-to-income ratio, the type of loan you are using and the appraised value of the property you intend to purchase versus the sale price.
+So a 740 or above credit score on its own isn’t enough to qualify for a blank check from a lender.

-Conversely, if you have a low credit score, it means you’ll pay more interest, or worse, have your loan application denied outright.
+Conversely, if you have a credit score lower than 680, it means you’ll have less options for your type of loan, you will pay higher interest rates, may need higher down payment or worse, have your loan application denied outright.

 Why is your credit score so important?
-It measures your risk factor and lets lenders know how likely you are to pay them back.
+It measures your risk factor -it tells a story about your willingness to repay debts you have- and lets lenders know how likely you are to pay them back.
 No organization wants to lend money if it won’t be paid back on time, in full and with interest.

 What Affects Your Credit Score?

 What goes into creating your credit score?
-There are a number of factors that the three major credit report agencies (Experian, TransUnion and Equifax) cull from your current and past credit payment history.
+There are a number of factors that the three major credit report agencies (Experian, TransUnion and Equifax) consider from your current and past credit payment history in order to assign you a credit score.
+Your lender will review your full credit report as well as the score itself.

 All three credit reporting agencies pull your data, apply a weighted formula and determine a FICO credit score for you that is provided to lenders.

 What factors comprise your credit score?
-Repayment history, credit balance, the number of available lines of credit you have, the age of your credit lines and the types of credit lines you have (loans, credit cards, etc.), plus, there can be other factors that can impact your score, such as credit report errors and checking your credit score the wrong way.
+Repayment history, current debt owed, credit lines balance compared to limits, total outstanding debt, the number of available lines of credit you have, the age of your credit lines and the types of credit lines you have (loans, credit cards, etc.) and your credit history overall.
+There can be other factors that can impact your score as well, such as credit report errors and applying for credit too often.
 Yep, checking your score actually has a negative effect on it, unless you use a tip that we’ll discuss later.

 How Your Credit Score Affects Buying a House

-If you build your credit score up and above 720, you’ll tend to get a lender’s best rates.
+If you build your credit score up to 740 or higher, you’ll tend to get a lender’s best rates.
 Those are the ones that are often advertised in car commercials and bank posters with a really attractive number and a tiny asterisk next to it.
 That asterisk is typically tied to a disclaimer that says “on approved credit.”
 What that’s really saying is, with a high credit score, often above 720.

 Government Mortgage Rates by Credit Score